BiTinerary/AutOptimizer/README.md

 <p align="center">
 <img src='http://s7.postimg.org/kcbprgjqj/Untitled.png'><br>
 </p>
 A Tkinter GUI for quickly running basic optimization/cleanup programs.
 It's still a work in progress but the premise is to combine several powerful opensource/freeware tools into <b>one</b> location.
 Make that software conveniently executable by cutting down on overall clicks, window navigation and HID swapping.
 While maintaining the utmost concern for portability, offline access and minimalism to performance ratio.
+The top priorities when repairing constantly changing systems and setups.

 Intended to be used by computer repair technicians that use a select number of tools and services to perform a repetative series of repairs.
 Ultimately, resulting in saving countless labor hours over time and faster turn around time for clients.